buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 2. Prefix Information Options (PIO) via Router Advertisements:

-When using setting ULA known-locals prefixes from a PIO from Router Advertisements on a host:
+When setting the ULA known-locals prefixes from a PIO from Router Advertisements on a host:
 * The use of RIO over PIO prefix advertisement MUST be prioritized if the router is capable of sending both and the host is capable of understanding both
 * the router MUST set the prefix options for AdvOnLinkFlag=False (L=0) and AdvAutonomousFlag=False (A=0) in order to intentionally instruct the host not to automatically configure a SLAAC address and/or use this prefix for on-link determinations
 * the router MUST set the exact prefix length for the known-local as the local site-assigned prefix